davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 __infer__ that I still have a half hour left to drive
 * If I know that Smith is a human, and I know all humans are mortal, then I can __infer__ that Smith is mortal
-* If I know that Jones hurts
-people for fun, then I can __infer__ that Jones is a bad person
+* If I know that Jones hurts people for fun, and that only bad people hurt people for fun, then I can __infer__ that Jones is a bad person

 And so on.
 This is the kind of thing that logic studies.